Study states we all need to stop using 'time out' to correct bad behaviour

 The problem, according to Kazdin, who has been running the Yale Parenting Centre for the last 30 years, is that our brains are wired to pick up negative things in the environment.
 "It's thought to be very adaptive from an evolutionary standpoint.
 If you have a partner, significant other, or a child, if they do ten nice things, that 11th one that you didn't like, you're going to really be all over."

-Parents might start out reasoning with their children, but they're likely to escalate to something a little bit more, like shouting, touching, firmly dragging their child, even if they're well-intentioned, explains Kazdin.
+Parents might start out reasoning with their children, but they're likely to escalate to something a little bit more, like shouting, even if they're well-intentioned, explains Kazdin.
 And goes on to say why this, in his opinion, will do nothing in terms of changing or improving the child's behaviour.

 Instead, he argues we need to focus on what comes before the bad behaviour.